thoughtbot/maybe_haskell/book/functor/choices.md

 Eventually, probably at some UI boundary, someone will need to "deal with" the `Maybe`, either by providing a substitute or skipping some action that might otherwise take place.
 This should happen only once, at that boundary.
-Every function between the source and final use should pass along this context unchanged.
+Every function between the source and final use should pass along the value's potential non-presence unchanged.

-Even though it's good design for every function in our system to pass along a `Maybe` value, it would be extremely annoying to force them all to actually take and return `Maybe` values.
+Even though it's safest for every function in our system to pass along a `Maybe` value, it would be extremely annoying to force them all to actually take and return `Maybe` values.
 Each function separately checking if they should go ahead and perform their computations will become repetitive and tedious.
 Instead, we can completely abstract this "pass along the `Maybe`" concern using [higher-order][] functions and something called *functors*.

 [higher-order]: http://learnyouahaskell.com/higher-order-functions